raeeskkhan/flutter_csv/README.md

-# fluttercsv
+# Flutter CSV

-A new Flutter application.
+Flutter App to read data from a CSV Document

 ## Getting Started